OpenSecuritySummit/oss2020/content/training/week-2/Security-Standards/isg-testing-requirements.md

 ---
-title        : ISGs - How to create specfic test cases for its requirements track        : Security Standards type         : training-session topics       : ISGs provided by the NSA (National Security Agency) when_week    : two when_day     : 10th - Wednesday when_time    : WS-3
+title        : How to create specific test cases for ISGs requirements track        : Security Standards type         : training-session topics       :
+    - NSA ISGs
+    - CDR
+    - Glasswall
+when_week    : two
+when_day     : 10th - Wednesday
+when_time    : WS-3